 2-Day Dublin Itinerary

-We have written this itinerary presuming you land in Dublin Friday afternoon and leave on Sunday at approximately the same time.
+We have written this itinerary presuming you land in Dublin on Friday afternoon and leave on Sunday at approximately the same time.
 If you travel to Dublin on any other day of the week, we suggest checking the opening hours of the various attractions.

 If you don't like walking too much or have an issue with mobility, we recommend booking the Dublin City Sightseeing Bus Tour.